It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-These short flight reports once appeared in the site blog page - that's the one you enter via the 'what's new!' site navigation link.
-Reports for the largest kites appear first.
+These short flight reports once appeared as posts in the site-blog page, although that page is no longer present on this site.
+Below, the latest posts come first.
 Just scroll down and stop at any heading that appeals :-)

 Huge Sled Just Hangs On

 The next step was to drag out 10 or 20 meters (70 feet) of line and try again.
-Result: a short flight!
-Again, more line was laid out and I initially hovered the kite over a patch of sand near the dunes.
+The result was ... a short flight!
+Again, more line was laid out, and I initially hovered the kite over a patch of sand near the dunes.
 All the while, I quickly backed away, lengthening the flying portion of the line.
 This flight was much longer, with plenty of working the line and moving around on the sand to try and keep the kite up.
-'Gust' isn't really the right word when the wind speed changes by just 1 or 2 kph!
+"Gust" isn't really the right word when the wind speed changes by just 1 or 2 kph!

-Towards the end of this flight there were now signs of the tiny extra amount of breeze required to keep the kite up.
-Another attempt resulted in the the big blue 3-stick Sled just holding its own and even climbing slowly on its own from time to time.
+Toward the end of this flight there were now signs of the tiny extra amount of breeze required to keep the kite up.
+Another attempt resulted in the the big blue three-stick sled just holding its own and even climbing slowly on its own from time to time.
 We were away!

-Having passed the reel to a kite club member eager to fly it, I retreated to the south side of the jetty for a while.
-To see how the other two members of my family were getting on.
-About the only action visible from there was two light wind stunt kites plus a large white Parafoil and my Sled which was up at around 300 feet altitude.
+Having passed the reel to a kite-club member eager to fly it, I retreated to the south side of the jetty for a while.
+This was to see how the other two members of my family were getting on.
+About the only action visible from there was two light-wind stunt kites plus a large white parafoil and my sled which was up at about 300 feet altitude.

-After perhaps half an hour of air time, we started pulling the big Sled down.
+After perhaps half an hour of air time, we started pulling the big sled down.
 I pulled line onto the sand while my young boy carefully reeled it up.
 This avoided an excessive crushing force on the hub of the reel!
-A garden hose reel actually, although the welded wire type don't seem to be sold any more.
+It was a garden-hose reel actually, although the welded-wire type don't seem to be sold any more.

 Yesterday we headed up to Fort Glanville, just south of Semaphore.
 No AKFA kites were in the air as we arrived but it turned out to be perfect for the big Multi-Dowel Sled.
-The Box and Rokkaku were also in the car for very light or fresh conditions respectively!
+The Dowel Box and Dowel Rokkaku were also in the car for very fresh or light conditions respectively!
 Just in case.

-KAP had never been done under the Sled but I had a feeling today might be the day!
-And so it was, with the huge Sled behaving very sedately and hence safely in the fairly smooth air coming off the ocean.
-From a south-south-west direction.
-Almost straight up the coast actually.
+KAP had never been done under the sled but I had a feeling today might be the day.
+And so it was, with the huge sled behaving very sedately and hence safely in the fairly smooth air coming off the ocean.
+From a south-south-west direction, it was coming almost straight up the coast actually.

 Two new things were being tried with the bamboo KAP rig today.
-Firstly, pointing the camera downwind and secondly using a new plastic sleeve which orients the camera correctly for video.
+First, pointing the camera downwind and second, using a new plastic sleeve which orients the camera correctly for video.

 Occasionally the breeze dropped by a few kph and the kite would settle out much lower for a short while, before slowly rising back up again.